Spanish Teacher (7-12), B.A.

 Program Overview

-In this program, you will learn to stir up enthusiasm for modern languages in children in grades seven through 12.
+In this program, you will learn to stir up enthusiasm for global languages in children in grades seven through 12.
 You’ll learn how best to transmit your knowledge of the Spanish language to students, helping them to navigate the nuances of a language that’s rich in history and culture.
 Your teaching could ignite their ambitions, open new doors for them, and help young learners develop an appreciation for a new culture.
-You will explore pedagogical techniques specific to learning modern languages that will help English speakers overcome the challenges of acquiring the skills to speak a language fluently.
+You will explore pedagogical techniques specific to learning global languages that will help English speakers overcome the challenges of acquiring the skills to speak a language fluently.

 Spanish Teacher (7–12), B.A.